 Fiction became my focus after starting my family and moving to the Carolinas in 1995.
 I hold an MFA in Fiction-writing from Queens University of Charlotte in North Carolina and was awarded a Regional Artist Grant from the Arts and Sciences Council there.
 Since 2009, my husband and I have made our home in a small town in South Carolina, where stray animals and stories are thick on the ground.
 (None are turned away.)

-Link to my Facebook site to see current news, updates and photos of my tour through the southeast, meeting readers and booksellers: Susan Jane Rivers.
+Link to my Facebook Author site to see current news, updates and photos of my tours through the southeast: Susan Jane Rivers.